The French press method is one of the most popular methods for preparing coffee. It is simple and doesn't require power.

 7. Peet's Coffee Major Dickason's Blend

-Peet’s Coffee is incredibly popular in Berkeley, California, where they sell their iconic Major Dickason’s blend (also available on Amazon.com), a dark roasted bean that’s full of flavor.
+Peet's Coffee is incredibly popular in Berkeley, California, where they sell their iconic Major Dickason's blend, a dark roasted bean that's full of flavor.

 This premium blend is a combination of hand-selected coffee beans from the Indo-Pacific and the Americas.

-Major Dickason’s Blend fans often comment that the taste profile is incomparable to any other coffee they’ve tasted, making it something to try at least once.
+Major Dickason's Blend fans often comment that the coffee’s taste profile is incomparable to any other they've tasted, making it worth trying at least once.

-Preparing it in the French press gives you bold-tasting coffee with earthy, spicy notes that intermingle with subtle citrus and berry hints.
+Preparing it in a French press yields a bold-tasting coffee with earthy, spicy notes that blend with subtle hints of citrus and berry.

 8. Lifeboost Coffee Medium Roast

-Lifeboost coffee medium roast coffee beans are single-origin beans from Nicaragua, offering plenty of body and low acidity for those with sensitive stomachs.
+Lifeboost coffee medium roast coffee beans are single-origin beans from Nicaragua, offering a rich body and low acidity.

 When you prepare these coffee grounds in your French press, you'll enjoy smooth-tasting coffee with very little bitterness.